Wealth planning through volatility

 In general, GRATs are used to minimize federal estate and gift tax.

 To create a GRAT, the grantor makes a gift to a trust.
-The trust agreement says that the trust will last for a certain number of years – by way of example, assume two years.
-The trust also says that the trustee has to pay an annuity back to the grantor (this is the “grantor retained annuity” part of the trust) over two years.
-After two annuity payments back to the grantor, anything remaining in the trust passes to a trust for the grantor’s descendants.
+The trust agreement says that the trust will last for a certain term – commonly two years.
+The trust agreement also directs the trustee to pay an annuity back to the grantor (this is the “grantor retained annuity” part of the trust) over the two-year term.
+After those two annuity payments are made to the grantor, any assets remaining in the GRAT pass outright or to a trust for the beneficiaries designated by the grantor (often children, but sometimes siblings or other family members/friends).

-The grantor makes a gift to his descendants on the day he creates the GRAT, since the lucky descendants are entitled to get something (the GRAT “remainder”) after the two-year term of the trust.
-The value of the gift is the value of what the grantor put in the trust less the value of what he is required to take back through the annuities, since that is what the descendants are anticipated to receive.
+The grantor makes a gift to the beneficiaries on the day she creates the GRAT, since on that day they are entitled to a future interest (the GRAT “remainder”) after the two-year term of the trust.
+The value of the gift is the value of what the grantor transferred into the trust less the value of what she is required to take back through the annuities.

-Most modern estate planning attorneys structure GRATs so that the value of what the grantor puts in is roughly equal to the value of what he is required to take back, plus a “hurdle” which the IRS sets each month.
-If the assets in the trust appreciate at a rate greater than the hurdle, descendants receive assets free of transfer tax.
+Most estate planning attorneys structure GRATs so that the value of the assets transferred into the GRAT is roughly equal to the value of what the grantor is required to take back in annuity payments, plus interest at the hurdle rate.
+If the assets in the trust appreciate at a rate greater than the hurdle rate, beneficiaries receive the excess amount free of transfer tax.
 This is sometimes referred to as a “zeroed-out” GRAT because the value of the gift is deemed to be zero.

 Why GRAT?

-Appreciation above a hurdle passes to descendants transfer-tax free.
-If the assets in the GRAT do not beat the hurdle rate, there are no negative tax consequences; the GRAT will just be fully depleted by making payments back to the grantor, and there will be nothing left to pass to the next generation at the end of the GRAT term.
+Any growth in assets above the hurdle rate will pass to beneficiaries gift tax-free.
+If the assets in the GRAT do not beat the hurdle rate, there are no negative tax consequences; the GRAT will just be fully depleted by making payments back to the grantor, and there will be nothing left to pass to the beneficiaries at the end of the GRAT term.

-The bold number in each example is the amount passing to the GRAT beneficiary after two years, free of transfer tax or use of exemption, assuming the grantor survives the term.
-The GRATs were “zeroed out” as explained above, so no gift tax was due.
-The annuity in year two increases by 20%, which is permitted under the IRS regulations and leaves more in the GRAT in the first year to grow, which makes it more likely that the GRAT will succeed in beating the required IRS hurdle.
+*The red number is the amount passing to the GRAT beneficiary after two years, free of gift tax and without the use of exemption, assuming the grantor survives the term.
+The GRAT was “zeroed out,” so no gift tax was due.
+The annuity in year two increases by 20%, which is permitted under the IRS regulations and leaves more assets in the GRAT to grow during the second year, which makes it more likely that the GRAT will succeed in beating the hurdle rate.

 Conclusion

 Executing on any of the estate planning and wealth transfer opportunities mentioned in this article will require legal advice.
-These ideas focus on tax savings and, while impactful, must also be aligned with your goals at the intersection of family, wealth, and philanthropy.
+These ideas focus on tax savings and, while impactful, must also align with your goals at the intersection of family and wealth.
 Transfers should not be made for tax savings alone, but only if they contribute to your broader values-based wealth plan.

 If you would like to learn more, please contact your BBH relationship team.